Tomb of the Werewolf

 Tomb of the Werewolf (aka The Unliving) is a 2003 film directed by Fred Olen Ray.
 It is the twelfth and last in a long series of films about the werewolf Count Waldemar Daninsky, played by Paul Naschy.
 The film contains a number of adult sex scenes bordering on softcore pornography.

 The film was shot on Video in 2003 and first distributed directly to VHS (in edited form) as Tomb of the Werewolf in June 2004.
 It was later reissued as an uncensored DVD (with bonus behind the scenes material) in 2015 as The Unliving by Retromedia Entertainment.
 Director Ray said years later in an interview that the film never made a profit.

-Synopsis
+Plot

 Richard Daninsky, the descendant of a werewolf named Waldemar Daninsky, inherits a castle that may have hidden treasure and takes a reality show TV crew along to document his search.
 Vampire Elizabeth Bathory gets Richard Daninsky to remove a silver dagger from the body of his ancestor Waldemar Daninsky, whose corpse has been residing in a crypt beneath the castle for many decades, causing Waldemar to revive and go on a rampage as a werewolf.